 Additionally, ask if they are open to having a background check performed on them.
 This check will show if the prospective tenant has had any past criminal records or been evicted from any previous rentals.

 Asking consent for both of these checks can quickly eliminate any prospective tenants that are not open to this since refusal could indicate that they may have some credit or background history that makes them unsuitable candidates.
 If the prospective tenant does provide consent, be sure to get this in writing and outline clearly the credit and background checks you are going to perform, as well as the information you will need from them.

 Related: Experian Credit Check

-*SabbaticalHomes.com has no relationship and would receive no financial gain if you use Experian for a credit check.
+*SabbaticalHomes.com has no relationship and would receive no financial gain if you use Experian or another service for a credit check.
 SH.com members are responsible for performing their own credit checks on potential tenants, and this is one service that members can use.

 It is important to check references to verify the details you have collected about your potential tenant.
 Along with the previous credit and background checks, asking the prospective tenant if they can provide references is important in ensuring you have carried out the necessary character inquiries on him or her.

 Asking for an employer reference can allow you to evaluate the character of the tenant, such as their work ethic, reliability, and trustworthiness.
 How they perform and behave at work can be a good indicator of how they will treat the relationship with their landlord too.